Where To Save Money in 2021?

 With everything that’s happened in 2020 it’s fair to say many of us won’t take anything for granted for a while.
 This also includes regular income for many.
 Even with the governments help during the tough times this year many people still experienced a drop in income.

 For many of us we had to tighten the belt money wise and cut costs.
-Some areas like eating out and holidays were taken away from us but still we had more meals to make at home and probably a larger food bill.
-As we are still living in uncertain times and with 2021 just over the horizon we thought we would help with some suggestions and areas you could maybe save money.
+Some areas like eating out and holidays were taken away from us.
+But still we had more meals to make at home and probably a larger food bill.
+As we are still living in uncertain times and 2021 has arrived, we thought we would help with some suggestions and areas you could maybe save money.

 This can be hard to achieve but if all the family chip in a little then it can make a difference.
 If the house feels a little cold then instead of turning up the heating maybe encourage people to wear a jumper.
-A better quality quilt that’s thicker and heavier in the winter means you will be warmer at night also so no need to turn the heating up.
+A better quality quilt that’s thicker and heavier in the winter means you will be warmer at night.

 Keep your water bills in check by maybe having more showers then baths.
-A shower uses considerably less water then a bath so maybe limit baths to once a week for family members and have more showers.
+A shower uses considerably less water then a bath so maybe limit baths to once a week.

 When choosing meals maybe choose ones that don’t require long cooking times on the stove so less gas is used.
 If you need to boil something then heat up the water in a kettle first to save time and gas.

 Here in the UK we throw away far too many items of clothing which are perfectly adequate.
 Lets be honest if we are just lounging round the house nobody really cares if a jumper has a hole in it.
 Same for walks out, old clothes are perfect for when you don’t mind getting muddy or having a few rips or tears from climbing field gates etc.

 If you have the full works for Sky and other channels then it won’t be cheap.
 Chances are also you won’t watch all the channels you need.
 Consider swapping to a Free view box.
 Yes you get less channels but the choices are still quite large.